KhronosGroup/OpenCL-Guide/chapters/getting_started_windows.md

 _(NOTE: Nothing prevents from using advanced WinRT capabilities to use the ICD in packaged applications (APPX/MSIX), however such applications will most certainly not be able to load a functioning OpenCL runtime on platforms other than PC and a few IoT devices.)_

-In this guide we're going to use the following tools:
+In this guide we're minimally going to use the following tools:

+- The command-line
-- C/C++ compiler (MSVC & LLVM)
+- C/C++ compiler

+And depending on which ways one extends the bare minimum:

 - CMake (Cross-platform Make)
 - Git
 - Vcpkg (Cross-platform pacakge management)
-- The command-line
 - Visual Studio Code

 Steps will be provided to obtain a minimal and productive environment.